PCSX2/pcsx2/README.md

 - Make sure to update your operating system, drivers, and DirectX (if applicable) to ensure you have the best experience possible.
 Having a newer GPU is also recommended so you have the latest supported drivers.
 - Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PS2 console to use the emulator.
 For more information about the BIOS and how to get it from your console, visit [this page](https://pcsx2.net/config-guide/official-english-pcsx2-configuration-guide.html#Bios).
 - PCSX2 uses two CPU cores for emulation by default.
 A third core can be used via the MTVU speed hack, which is compatible with most games.
 This can be a significant speedup on CPUs with 3+ cores, but it may be a slowdown on GS-limited games (or on CPUs with fewer than 2 cores).
 Software renderers will then additionally use however many rendering threads it is set to and will need higher core counts to run efficiently.
 - Requirements benchmarks are based on a statistic from the Passmark CPU bench marking software.
 When we say "STR", we are referring to Passmark's "Single Thread Rating" statistic.
-You can look up your CPU on [https://cpubenchmark.net](Passmark's website for CPUs) to see how it compares to PCSX2's requirements.
+You can look up your CPU on [Passmark's website for CPUs](https://cpubenchmark.net) to see how it compares to PCSX2's requirements.

 # Screenshots